 Their post-click journey begins as they come to your post-click landing page, however, just coming to the page doesn’t guarantee that they’ll click the CTA button.

 Simply creating a post-click landing page is not enough.
-For your post-click landing pages to get conversions you need to ensure that you’ve optimized the post-click experience for visitors.
+For your post-click landing pages to get conversions you need to ensure that you’ve optimized the post-click landing page for visitors.

 Collecting post-click landing page data helps you do that.
 Heatmaps help you collect qualitative data that showcases how visitors are behaving on your post-click landing page.
 So you can test the elements that aren’t working.